kcraigo/kcraigo-webdev/content/post/PowerPlatform/PowerApps/PowerApps-Think Outside the CheckBox.md

 ## 1st Use Case!

 Add items to a Shopping Cart!

-In this case all we would need to add or remove from a Collection.
+In this case all we would need to do would be to add or remove from a Collection.

 <figure>
     <img src="/images/tut/PowerPlatform/ShoppingCartSelectedItems.png"